Back at the Ranch: Cowboy Poetry & Music / Between Earth and Sky

 The Cowboy's Soliloquy

-Written by Allen McCanless, Sung by Glenn Ohrlin
+Written by Allen McCanless; adapted and sung by Glenn Ohrlin

 Audio Source: Back in the Saddle Again / New World Records Anthology